Experimentelle Neurologie - Dagmar Timmann

 Research Interests

 A main focus is the study of patients with defined cerebellar pathology.
 Localization of focal cerebellar lesions and extent of atrophy in cerebellar degeneration are defined based on high-resolution structural MRI.
 Lesion data is correlated with findings in neurophysiological and psychological experiments.
 In addition, functional MRI studies are performed using 3T and 7T MR scanners.
-Transcranial direct current stimulation (tDCS) is used to modulate cerebellar function in healthy subjects and patients with cerebellar disease.
+Transcranial direct current Non-invasive brain stimulation (tDCS) is used to modulate cerebellar function in healthy subjects and patients with cerebellar disease.

-Curriculum vitae
+Curriculum Vitae

 Academic education